cryptosphere/ordo/README.md

 ## Inspirations

-Ordo is inspired by a number of sources:
+ORDO is inspired by a number of sources:

 * X.509
 * HTTP